ritish-behera/ritish-behera.github.io/_portfolio/portfolio-02.md

 One significant challenge encountered was coordinating the activation of different seven-segment displays based on the current time.
 This was successfully addressed by dynamically enabling/disabling display segments to depict the appropriate digits at each time interval, ensuring accurate time representation.

-Afterwards, I have moved to use the design for tapeout through open-source Sky130nm technology node with complete RTL to GDS flow, via a project called "Tiny Tapeouts" which takes the generated GDSII file to fabricate the design on their board.
+Afterwards, I have moved to use the design for tapeout through open-source Sky130nm technology node with complete RTL to GDS flow, via a project called "Tiny Tapeouts" which takes the RTL code to tapeout ready design to be fabricted on their custom board.

 Find the design files [here](https://drive.google.com/drive/folders/1LUMGoMlJ5kE5TtMGXvKBaiLcMPR9-IhW?usp=sharing).